crigertg/btrbk_ext_disk_backup/README.md

    UUID=78fa5e8c-dc17-4f58-bada-00c1f3e935f3	/mnt/btr_pool         	btrfs     	rw,noatime,compress=zstd:3,ssd,space_cache,commit=120	0 0
    ```

-7. now you need to to a `btrbk_external_disk.vars` file.
+8. now you need to to a `btrbk_external_disk.vars` file.
 You can copy the `btrbk_external_disk.vars.example` file.

    - To get the `BACKUP_DISK_UUID` use `lsblk -f` which will show your blockdevices with their corresponding UUIDs.
+You need the UUID from the LUKS device, not the mounted LUKS device which holds the btrfs volume.
    - Check if you need the path to your keyfile and update `LUKS_KEYFILE`.

-8. If the devices and the path is present you should be able to run `bash run_btrbk_external_disk.sh`
+9. If the devices and the path is present you should be able to run `bash run_btrbk_external_disk.sh`

 # running your backup